TaitoUnited/wordpress-template/README.md

 Wordpress-template is a project template for WordPress sites.
 Create a new project from this template by running `taito project create: wordpress-template`.

-TIP: A static site generator combined with a CMS system, git repository and some additional services provides a more secure and care-free alternative for WordPress sites.
+TIP: A static site generator combined with a CMS system, git repository, and some additional services provides a more secure and care-free alternative for WordPress sites.
 It also provides a sensible way to do version control and automatic migrations between environments.
 However, such implementation doesn't offer as much plug-and-play functionality as WordPress does.
-See [gatsby-template](https://github.com/TaitoUnited/gatsby-template) or [hugo-template](https://github.com/TaitoUnited/hugo-template) as an example.
+See the [gatsby-template](https://github.com/TaitoUnited/website-template) as an example.

 [//]: # (TEMPLATE NOTE END)